nivvoudit/Burger_Bonanza/README.md

 # Burger_Bonanza
 - A simple burger logger using MySQL, Node, Express, Handlebars and a homemade ORM.
-- Node and MySQL are used to query and route data in the app, and Handlebars to generate the HTML.
+- Node and MySQL are used to query and route data in the app, and Handlebars is used to generate the HTML.

 # Notes:
-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Burger_Bonanza is a restaurant app that lets users input the names of burgers they'd like to eat.

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.